go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 Thank You For The Music - the single in UK

 In Great Britain the single "Thank You For the Music" b/w "Our Last Summer" promoted the compilation LP with the same title.
-The single entered the British chart on 12 November 1983 where it stayed for 6 weeks reaching #33.
+The single entered the British chart on November 12th, 1983 where it stayed for 6 weeks reaching #33.

 Thank You For The Music - the album in UK

-The LP "Thank You For The Music - A Collection of Love Songs" entered the UK album chart on 19 November 1983 and stayed there for 12 weeks peaking at #17.
-The 14 songs included on the LP (MC) were mixed together.
-The album featured some rare tracks as "Should I Laugh Or Cry" or the Spanish language version of "Fernando".
+The LP "Thank You For The Music - A Collection of Love Songs" entered the UK album chart on November 19th, 1983 and stayed there for 12 weeks peaking at #17.
+The total length of the album is 62'59".

 1984